CGMossa/bkamins_sir_abm/README.md

 This crate contains the code to run and display the plots that are shown in the aforementioned blog through tests.
 Thus execute the command `cargo test --release` to see these results.

-## Differences between Julia and Rust
+## Differences between Julia and Rust implementations

 - Using mutable references for `die`, `infect`, `move`, and `recover`.